Progressive meshes

 Progressive meshes is one of the techniques of dynamic level of detail (LOD).
 This technique was introduced by Hugues Hoppe in 1996.
 This method uses saving a model to the structure - the progressive mesh, which allows a smooth choice of detail levels depending on the current view.
-Practically, this means that it is possible to display whole model with the lowest level of detail at once and then it gradually shows even more details.
-Among the disadvantages belongs considerable memory consumption.
-The advantage is that it can work in real time.
-Progressive meshes could be used also in other areas of computer technology such as a gradual transfer of data through the Internet or compression.
+Practically, this means that it is possible to display whole model with the lowest level of detail at once, and then gradually add more detail where needed.
+Among the disadvantages, it requires considerable memory consumption compared to a simple static mesh of the same detail currently displayed.
+The advantage is that it can work adaptively in real time.
+The technique can also be applied to gradually transmit increasing detail across a lower bandwidth medium such as an internet connection (a 3d mesh analog of progressive jpeg).

 Basic principle

 A progressive mesh is a data structure which is created as the original model of the best quality simplifies a suitable decimation algorithm, which removes step by step some of the edges in the model (edge-collapse operation).
 It is necessary to undertake as many simplifications as needed to achieve the minimal model.
 The resultant model, in a full quality, is then represented by the minimal model and by the sequence of inverse operations to simplistic (vertex split operation).
 This forms a hierarchical structure which helps to create a model in the chosen level of detail.